 Because of damage done by untrained businesses over the years, the state of Washington now requires everyone performing the service of pressure washing to have at least a specialty contractor’s license, insurance, and bonding, in addition to a regular business license.

-Evergreen Window Cleaning, LLC is licensed, bonded, and insured (see our FAQ #1), and our technicians are trained to clean every surface.
-Our goal is to make your home and property look its very best without decreasing its durability.
+Evergreen Window Cleaning, LLC is licensed, bonded, and insured (see our FAQ #1), and our technicians are trained to clean almost every type of surface.
+Our goal is to make your home exterior and property look its very best without decreasing its durability.

 To schedule a quote, please fill out our Request Quote/Appointment form.
 For those who want to know more about what we do and how we do it, please read on.

 Our technicians are trained to manage the following eight variables in any pressure-washing job: